Malong11-007/JS-interview-questions/typescript.md

   - 📌 "Never" type represents an empty set and is often encountered in complex type building or exhaustive switch statements.
   - https://ivov.dev/notes/typescript-and-set-theory

+**7. Explain the use of declare**

+  - The declare keyword in TypeScript is used for the Ambient declaration of variables or for methods.
+Ambient Declarations is like an import keyword.
+Which tells the compiler that the source exists in another file

 **Tips**

   - Normal TS utility types like Omit and Pick will not work with Unions.
 So you need to write your own version of these utils that look like this.